Pkorirdarius/Nlp_model/README.md

 Expandable: Modular architecture for adding new languages

 📚 Knowledge Base
-Curated Rebuttals: Responses from WHO, EFSA, and other authoritative sources
+Curated Rebuttals: Responses from WHO, EFSA,snopes and other authoritative sources

 Source References: Includes links to original research and statements